Weaving sustainability into the curriculum.

 - Contact: Russ Barnett (502) 852-1851

 **New: This workshop is now open to part-time and non-tenure-track faculty, as well as GTA Academy participants!

-In honor of Earth Day, Green Threads 2014 was held on Spring Reading Day, Tuesday, April 22nd from 9:00 am to 4:30 pm.
+The Sustainability Council invites full- & part-time faculty as well as GTA Academy participants from all disciplines to participate in the 2015 Green Threads workshop.
 The process of bringing faculty together to discuss sustainability across the curriculum was pioneered at Northern Arizona University (Ponderosa Project) and Emory University (Piedmont Project), and their approach has garnered national attention for engaging faculty in collegial experiences leading to curricular change.
 In this workshop, we will explore a variety of ways to embed issues of sustainability into the curriculum and into our classrooms.

-Participants will receive an honorarium of $500, information on local and regional sustainability issues, local sustainability tours, and resource materials.
+Faculty participants will receive an honorarium of $500 (for UofL Faculty only), information on local and regional sustainability issues, local sustainability tours, and resource materials.
 Previous participants have evaluated this workshop as intellectually stimulating, exciting, and providing a valuable new network of faculty interested in sustainability from across the disciplines!

-Workshop Applications: Please submit an application (download here) including a description of how you’re considering changing an existing course or the new course you’d like to develop to Margaret Carreiro.
+Workshop Applications: Please submit an application (Download Application) including a description of how you’re considering changing an existing course or the new course you’d like to develop to Margaret Carreiro by March 25, 2015.

 (1) Participate in the day-long workshop.